I am a member of online affiliate programs. I may receive compensation for purchases made through links on this post.

 Sell on Facebook Marketplace

 Facebook Marketplace is my very VERY favorite place to sell.
 If I price my items right, they will sell immediately!
-I love to post large items on Facebook Marketplace; such as furniture, baby items, lawn care, etc. I have the most success with these.
+I always know I priced it wrong if I’m not receiving messages within the first hour or two.
+Large items seem to sell the quickest; such as furniture, baby items, lawn care, etc.

 Sell on ThredUP